 - In front of furniture in living rooms or dens

 All of these spaces have different shapes and uses.
 Be sure to measure your space so you can accurately choose your rug size.
 Don’t forget about the small areas too – those dishes will get clean a lot faster with the addition of even a tiny 2 x 3 rug.

 While you may want rugs for your heavy traffic areas that are more subdued, that is not what the experts recommend.
-Obviously whites and off-whites or cream colored rugs are not a good choice.
+Obviously, white, off-white or cream-colored rugs are not a good choice.
 Interestingly enough, dark solid colors show dirt and stains readily also.
-A rug with an organic or abstract pattern and specks of other colors will show fewer spills, debris, pet hair and dirt than solid colors.
+A rug with an organic or abstract pattern and specks of other colors like orange will show fewer spills, debris, pet hair and dirt than solid colors.

 - Polypropylene and nylon fibers are both water-resistant and do not discolor easily with UV-light.
 They both are fairly low cost and good at hiding dirt.
 Nylon will last longer than polypropylene and it holds color longer, whereas polypropylene fibers often mimic the cushy feeling of wool fiber rugs.

-Rugs that are not good for your heavy traffic areas
+What rugs are not good for heavy traffic areas?

 - Silk is too fragile for a high-traffic area and is much better suited to an accent piece.

 - Shaggy rugs wear out more quickly because you are walking on the side of the pile rather than on the top of it.